kilna/envhttpd/README.md

   at a later point to remedy.
 * Special characters will be stripped from environment variable names for direct endpoints.
-* Still too bloated.
-If I create a compiled binary for the environment dump, I can probably get the image to under 1mb.

 ## Author